VerifyTests/Verify.Cosmos/readme.md

 ## Usage

-Before any test have run call:
+Before any tests have run call:

 ```
 VerifyCosmos.Enable();